sundaycrafts/IDDD_Samples_executable_in_2024/README.md

-> [!IMPORTANT]
+> [!NOTE]
 >
 > This repository is forked from the [original](https://github.com/VaughnVernon/IDDD_Samples)
+> with Java 8, which a relatively modern version in 2024,
-> to allow for hands-on.
+> and docker compose task definition to allow for hands-on.
-> The changes are minimal, and the Java version remains the same as the original,
-> so some setup is still required, but the method is described in this README
-> and should not be difficult for developers with Java development experience.
+>
+> Now you can interact with the code.
+Actually make assertions,
+> step-by-step execution with IDEs to understand how it works.
+>
+> Because the original code was written over a decade ago,
+> so most of the code can be drastically refactored but I intentionally
+> leave it as your opportunity.

 These are the sample Bounded Contexts from the book "Implementing Domain-Driven Design" by Vaughn Vernon: